Lung Cancer Diagnosis

 Current methods post LDCT can be risky and costly

-At least 94.5% of LDCT scans which reveal a lung nodule are later determine as benign.
+At least 96.4% of LDCT scans which reveal a lung nodule are later determined as benign.
 While good news for those patients, LDCT scans require tissue biopsies, which are costly.
-In addition, the procedure carries some serious risk, with about 20% of those tested experiencing side effects (lung infections, pneumothorax…).
+In addition, the procedure carries some serious risk, with about 20% of those tested experiencing side effects (lung infections, pneumothorax, etc.).
 Another procedure to determine if nodules are malignant is a PET CT scan.
 While this may be a little less costly than tissue biopsy, it relies on the injection of significant doses of radioactivity and lacks sensitivity in stage I of the disease (as low as 38%).4

 More modern liquid biopsy technologies that test circulating tumor DNA (ctDNA) and proteins, and/or DNA methylation are available.
 But they often offer poor sensitivity or do not provide strong early-stage detection.
 5

 In the event of a positive LDCT scan, using a simple blood draw and the Oncobiota™ LDT, currently under development, provides another diagnostic option for clinicians and their patients, and could make it possible for patients to avoid more expensive and more invasive tissue biopsies by determining the likelihood of a lung nodule to be malignant via blood samples, even for nodules discovered in stage I of the disease.